rateebyehya/amazon_recommendation_system/README.md

 ## Data Restrictions

 Because the data is sourced from Amazon, I will not be able to share the notebook.
-However, I have attached a demo video which we have presented to the Senior Analytics Insights Manager at Amazon during our final presentation.
+However, I have attached a demo video which we have presented to the Senior Analytics Insights Manager at Amazon, Dr. Day Yi, during our final presentation.

 ## Interview Tips